appsembler/UnlockerX/README.rst

 - Changes the ``RateLimitMixin.requests`` to 100 to be a bit more permissive for mass-students logging in from a shared university IP.
-- Adds the UnlockerX rate-limit middleware to ``MIDDLEWARE_CLASSES`` to log blocked requests to the database.

 License
 -------